ligiadavilabozzi/athletes-events/readme.md

-# Analyze data in pandas.
+# Analyze data in pandas

 In this project, data analysis with python and pandas is applied to analyze data from athletes from the last 120 years of olympics.
 Some of the analyzes performed used: